SPH73/esse-app/README.md

 3. Following system to track when friends upload new media
 4. Post app (that would be more appropriately named messages but can’t be due to a conflict with Django messages framework) to send notifications to friends and family
 5. Calendar to schedule family or group events (Django Calendar)
+6. Social login will be added in the next sprint

 ## Design